syazwaniMZ/dual-worldbuilding/docs/andrios/andarm.md

 ---
 # Andarm Federation

 A federation of independent city states.
-Home to rough folks and rougher weather.
+Temperate climate, and colorful people walks the streets.

 ## City States